AndersonShelby/xfce4-conf/README.md

 > Note: I will soon bring support for other Linux distributions.

 > [!CAUTION]
-> This project is still under development, and may contain bugs.
+> This project is still under development and may contain bugs.

 ---